-Sellers must also make their records available during the three-year recording period upon written request from Welsh Ministers or members of the public within 28 days.
+Sellers must also make their records available during the three-year recording period upon written request from Welsh Ministers or members of the public; written requests must be satisfied within 28 days of receipt.

 Any of the following may constitute a breach of the Regulations and the commission of a criminal offence:

 (The 'administrator' is defined within the Regulations as the local authority.)